 The Semitropic Elementary School District serves a community made up of 85% unduplicated students.
-Based on of feedback from students, parents, staff, and other community stakeholders as well as assessment data and general observations about the needs, conditions, and circumstances of our students as a result of the COVID-19 pandemic, we find that the 2020-21 LCAP represents an opportunity to support the unique needs of our unduplicated students (socially economically disadvantaged, English learner, and foster youth).
-In response to the 2018-2019 California School Dashboard (which qualified the district for Differentiated Assistance (DA) and the school for CSI status, the district began to adjust existing initiatives and actions as well as adding new actions and initiatives designed to improve teaching and learning.
-A problem of practice was named and initiatives began only to be paused or altered by the COVID-19 Pandemic.
+Each of these student groups have unique needs and barriers to success.
+Based on student outcome data as well as assessment data and general observations about the needs, conditions, and circumstances of our students and of feedback from students, parents, staff, and other community stakeholders we find that the 2022-23 LCAP represents an opportunity to support the unique needs of our unduplicated students (socially economically disadvantaged, English learner, and foster youth).
+In response to the 2021-2022 California School Dashboard (which qualified the district for Differentiated Assistance (DA) and the school for CSI status, the district began to adjust existing initiatives and actions as well as adding new actions and initiatives designed to improve teaching and learning.
+A problem of practice was named and initiatives have begun: